nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 Now we've hopefully gotten to a point where the value of learning isn't defined just as a way of learning something new but more to understand yourself and a mechanism to just know you better.

 So, as a quick summary here, lets just say that learning is one of the most powerful acts of self-respect.
 It transforms you from someone reacting to life into someone shaping it.
 It’s not about chasing perfection or external approval, it’s about developing awareness.
-And once you have that, you realize: you’ve always had the pen in your hand.
-You just need to start writing your story.
+And once you have that, you realize: You're only limited by time, not by capacity.

 #### Finding the motivation